JnyJny/GameOfLife/README.md

 rules that would determine their state: alive or dead.
 The grid is called the ```World``` and the cells are called... ```Cell```.

+An obvious drawback of this design is that it is memory inefficient: each display element is represented by a Cell object.
+Assuming a two color display, you would only need one bit per display element to model the state of each state.
+A Cell object is much larger than that.
+That said, my goal was to practice writing good objects and then experiencing how this solution would evolve.

-The first problem, of course, is that python doesn't have a native two dimensional grid object.
+The first technical problem, of course, is that python doesn't have a native two dimensional grid object.
 I picked a list object as my foundational grid object and overrode the ```__getitem__``` method to implement accessing elements using x and y coordinates.

-This also made it easier to implement an infinite grid by wrapping the edges when accessed by (x,y) and still allowed iterating through all the cells serially.
+This also made it easier to implement an "infinite" grid by wrapping the edges when accessed by (x,y) and still allowed iterating through all the cells serially.